What is heavy bleeding?

 Releases a hormone that thins the endometrium and can reduce bleeding by up to 95% after 12 months.

-Your doctor may recommend endometrial ablation (removal of the endometrium) or a hysterectomy if:
+Your doctor might recommend endometrial ablation (removal of the endometrium) or a hysterectomy if:

 - medications fail to reduce bleeding